Sorry, you need to enable JavaScript to visit this website.

 What are the benefits?

 Composting reduces methane emissions and lowers your carbon footprint by diverting organic material from landfills.
-Using compost in your garden enriches the soil and retains moisture.
+Using compost in your garden enriches the soil by increasing organic matter and helps it retain moisture.

 What type of composting is best for me?

-• Traditional backyard composting: Typically done in a bin outside, this method relies on natural heat-loving organisms to break down organic waste.
-It requires turning or stirring the compost up to a couple of times a month to help let in fresh air.
+• Traditional hot composting: Typically done in an outdoor bin, this method relies on natural, heat-loving organisms to break down organic waste.
+It requires turning or stirring the compost a couple of times a month to let in fresh air (oxygen).
+This form is also generally called "backyard composting", although no backyard is required.

-• Vermicomposting: The nature of earthworms is to naturally breakdown organic wastes, like food and yard wastes.
-Earthworms are sensitive to light, moisture, and temperature, so vermicomposting can be done indoors in a location with stable temperatures and low light or outdoors embedded into a garden bed by about 12 inches.
+• Vermicomposting: Earthworms naturally break down organic waste, like food and yard waste, along with sand or other grit, to create a high-quality soil amendment called "worm castings".
+Castings are prized for their moisture-retaining properties for indoor houseplants and outdoor gardens alike.
+Earthworms are sensitive to light, moisture, and temperature, so vermicomposting can be done indoors in a location with stable temperatures and low light, or outdoors embedded in a garden bed about 12 inches deep.

 Rebate

-Any person engaging in home composting also has the responsibility to ensure their bin is properly maintained.
-If you have questions or need troubleshooting tips, please contact DPW’s Office of Waste Diversion by emailing [email protected].
+Anyone engaging in home composting in DC is responsible for ensuring their bin is properly maintained.
+If you have questions or need troubleshooting tips, please contact DPW’s Office of Waste Diversion's Home Composting Program by emailing [email protected].

 Carbon to Nitrogen Ratios

 The ideal carbon-to-nitrogen ratio (C:N) for composting is approximately 25-30:1 by weight.
-When piled to a point where heat can be trapped, this carbon-to-nitrogen ratio allows for thermophilic – or "heat-loving” microbes to thrive, which allow your compost bin to warm up and breakdown materials and foster the success of "soil fauna", like earthworms, to assist with breaking down the organic materials to become stabilized in the form of compost, which is a nutrient-rich soil amendment for gardens, landscaped areas, and local farms.
+When piled to a point where heat can be trapped (dependinging on the system, this could be at least 2 feet by 2 feet by 2 feet, this carbon-to-nitrogen ratio allows for thermophilic – or "heat-loving” microbes to thrive, which allows your compost bin to warm up and break down materials and foster the success of "soil fauna", like earthworms, to assist with breaking down the organic materials to become stabilized in the form of compost, which is a nutrient-rich soil amendment for gardens, landscaped areas, and local farms.

 Ratios for Common Materials found in DC (all are estimates: source)